SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Simulated Images

 Cosmic rays (CRs) in the simulated images were generated by randomly selecting CRs from a WFC3/IR cosmic ray template and inserting them directly into the simulated images.
 The cosmic ray template was generated by identifying spikes in the individual reads of a random 1302 second HST image.
 This resulted in a rate of $14.6$ CRs per second over the course of the exposure.
 The number of CRs inserted into a simulated image is given by:

-where $N_{CRs}$ is the number of cosmic rays in the simulated image, $R_{CR}$ is the CR rate of the cosmic ray template (14.6 CR's/sec), and $t$ is the exposure time of the simulated image.
+where $N_{CRs}$ is the number of cosmic rays in the simulated image, $R_{CR}$ is the CR rate of the cosmic ray template (14.6 CR's per second), and $t$ is the exposure time of the simulated image.

-Noise was generated for the simulated images using combination of Poisson noise and Gaussian read noise:
+Noise was generated for the simulated images using combination of Poisson noise (shot noise) and Gaussian read noise:

 where $S_{sky}$ is the sky background value, $t$ is the exposure time, and $RN$ is read noise.
 A read noise of 12 $e^-$ was used for all simulated images, and various different sky-SB and exposure time values were used.
 Poisson noise was added to the images first, followed by Gaussian read noise.